Kirby-org/nago/README.md

 This is the official repository for the nago Physics Engine. (https://github.com/Kirby-org/nago)

-This physics engine has been recovered from minified Haxball(https://www.haxball.com) codes, and is currently the original physics engine for this game.
+This is a 2d physics engine that has been recovered from minified Haxball(https://www.haxball.com) codes, and is currently the original physics engine for this game.
 Use at your own risk.

 ## Building